-This slow cooker butter chicken recipe is perfect if you’re feeling like a nice warm creamy curry for lunch or dinner.
+This slow cooker butter chicken is perfect if you feel like eating a nice warm creamy curry for lunch or dinner.

-If you want to see how this is all done visually then be sure to check out the video below.
-It goes through every step for making a super delicious butter chicken curry.
+If you want to see how to cook this delicious curry, then be sure to check out the video below.
+It goes through every step of making a super delightful butter chicken curry in the slow cooker.

 Slow Cooker Butter Chicken Recipe

 - 800 ml (27.1 fl oz) coconut cream

 - 500 g (1.1 lb) chicken breasts, cubed

 - 2 tsp garam masala